0422 428 584

 Local SEO is the system that determines whether your business shows up when someone nearby searches for what you do.

-When a Fremantle resident Googles “emergency dentist” at 11pm, local SEO decides if your clinic appears or if your competitor does.
+When a Fremantle resident Googles “emergency dentist” at 11pm, or someone in Joondalup searches “personal injury lawyer” after a car accident, local SEO decides whether your business appears or your competitor does.
+It is the difference between a phone that rings and one that does not.

 Google’s Local Algorithm Explained (Proximity, Relevance, Prominence)